-Sponsors and societies have strong motivations reduce both the money and time it takes for researchers to get new drugs to patients.
+Sponsors and societies have strong motivations to reduce both the money and time it takes to get new drugs to patients.
 Pharmaceutical companies have limited funds to invest in new therapies and must make decisions as to which drugs, populations, and phases of clinical trials to invest in.
 Moreover, drugs have a limited patent life (typically 20 years).3 The longer a drug remains in pre-license development, the less time firms have to recoup costs of development and earn a profit on their products.
-Pharmaceutical companies therefore may have to bypass phase 2 trials in neurologic drug development because it makes economic sense.
+Pharmaceutical companies therefore may bypass phase 2 trials in neurologic drug development because it makes economic sense.
 A recent analysis of the costs of clinical trials for Alzheimer’s disease shows that bypassing phase 2 trials in this case would cut costs up to $10 million per drug.7 However, if phase 3 trials are nonpositive after bypassing phase 2, additional costs may ensue if further research is needed to determine whether the drug is promising enough to continue developing.

-In addition, companies may bypass phase 2 trials in order to decrease the proportion of their 20-year patent life that is taken up by clinical development.5 ThoughIt is tempting to dismiss economic considerations as morally irrelevant. area7 However, the reality is more complex.
+It is tempting to dismiss economic considerations as morally irrelevant.
+However, the reality is more complex.
 The goal of drug development is to discover new treatments.
-In our current economy, much of the work of clinical development is undertaken by private, for profit sponsors.
+In our current economy, much of the work of clinical development is undertaken by private, for-profit sponsors.
 If those sponsors deem the costs of drug development to be prohibitive in a field like neurology, their investment in that area is unlikely to match societal demand.
 We are therefore reluctant to dismiss this motivation as morally irrelevant.
-In spite of the above, our analysis did not find that industry funded trials were more likely to bypass phase 2 than non-industry.
+Despite the above, our analysis did not find that industry funded trials were more likely to bypass phase 2 than non-industry.
 This suggests that financial considerations are less likely to be an overriding motivation for phase 2 bypass in neurology.

-Additionally, researchers should be mindful of what the STREAM lab has called “moral efficiency in drug development/ This wold include minimizing the number of patients needed to bring a drug to approval.
-These considerations are especially relevant when researchers are designing clinical trials for rare diseases or indications with rapidly changing prevalence.
-The third reason researchers may be inclined to bypass phase 2 trials is to use limited available patients to get a definitive answer as to the efficacy of an investigational drug.
-However, phase 3 trials that bypassed may be diverting limited patients from trials with more efficacy evidence priors, although these alternative trials may not exist.
-In addition, equipoise would likely be threatened if this was the only reason for bypassing phase 2 trials, as there would be little reason to believe that the experimental drug is better for patients.
-In our sample, Huntington’s disease trials were preceded by phase 2 trials only 25% of the time (although our sample size was very small (n=4).
-MORE

 Strong evidence